TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Conclusion

 \section{Conclusion}

-In this paper, we develop a novel model called TransFace to rescue the vulnerable performance of ViTs in the FR task.
-Specially, we introduce a patch-level data augmentation strategy named DPAP and a hard sample mining strategy named EHSM.
+In this paper, we rethink the limitations of existing FR paradigms in terms of efficiency, security, and precision, and propose two innovative FR frameworks to address these challenges.
+To rescue the vulnerable performance of ViTs in the FR task, we develop a superior FR model called TransFace, which effectively promotes the learning of fine-grained identity features from a data-centric perspective.
+In particular, we introduce a patch-level data augmentation strategy named DPAP and a hard-sample mining strategy named EHSM.
 Among them, DPAP adopts a linear mix mechanism to perturb the amplitude information of dominant patches to alleviate the overfitting problem in ViTs.
 EHSM fully utilizes the information entropy of multiple local tokens to measure sample difficulty, greatly enhancing the feature representation power of local tokens.
 Beyond the addition of the SE module, TransFace does not introduce any significant architectural change.
-Comprehensive experiments on popular facial benchmarks verify the superiority of TransFace.
-We hope our findings can shed some light on future research on ViTs-based FR as well as several relevant topics, \eg, personalized text-to-image generation model (AIGC) and 3D face reconstruction.